mardare/rishiri/README.md

 # rishiri
-Noted for its production of dried kombu.
+noted for its production of dried kombu

 known-world-is
  leafs